Kenneth Campbell (VC)

-Kenneth Campbell, VC (21 April 1917 – 6 April 1941) was a Scottish airman who was posthumously awarded the Victoria Cross for an attack that damaged the German battlecruiser Gneisenau, moored in Brest, France, during the Second World War.
+Kenneth Campbell, VC (21 April 1917 – 6 April 1941) was a British airman who was posthumously awarded the Victoria Cross for an attack that damaged the German battlecruiser Gneisenau, moored in Brest, France, during the Second World War.

 Early life

 Kenneth Campbell was from Ayrshire and educated at Sedbergh School.
 He gained a chemistry degree at Clare College, Cambridge, where he was a member of the Cambridge University Air Squadron.

 Second World War

 In September 1939, Campbell was mobilised for service with the Royal Air Force (RAF) following the outbreak of the Second World War.
 Flying Officer Campbell joined No. 22 Squadron RAF in September 1940, piloting the Bristol Beaufort torpedo bomber.
 Campbell torpedoed a merchant vessel near Borkum in March 1941.
 Days later, he escaped from a pair of Messerschmitt Bf 110 fighters, despite extensive damage to his aircraft.
 Two days later, on a 'Rover' patrol he torpedoed another vessel, off IJmuiden.

 On 6 April 1941 over Brest Harbour, France, Flying Officer Campbell attacked the German battleship Gneisenau.
 He flew his Beaufort through the gauntlet of concentrated anti-aircraft fire from about 1000 weapons of all calibres and launched a torpedo at a height of 50 ft.

 The attack had to be made with absolute precision: the Gneisenau was moored only some 500 yd away from a mole in Brest's inner harbour.
 For the attack to be effective, Campbell would have to time the release to drop the torpedo close to the side of the mole.
 That Campbell managed to launch his torpedo accurately is testament to his courage and determination.
 The ship was severely damaged below the waterline and was obliged to return to the dock whence she had come only the day before; she was put out of action for six months, lessening the threat to Allied shipping crossing the Atlantic.

 Generally, once a torpedo was dropped, an escape was made by low-level jinking at full throttle.
 Because of rising ground surrounding the harbour, Campbell was forced into a steep banking turn, revealing the Beaufort's full silhouette to the gunners.
 The aircraft met a withering wall of flak and crashed into the harbour.
 The Germans buried Campbell and his three crew mates, Sergeants J. P. Scott DFM RCAF (navigator), R. W. Hillman (wireless operator) and W. C. Mulliss (air gunner), with full military honours.
 His valour was only recognised when the French Resistance managed to pass along news of his brave deeds to Britain.